This Pattern Memory game trains spatial recall including memory for visual patterns and location of objects.

 These brain skills can help you remember where you left your keys or parked your car, for example.

-To begin, click the Small, Medium, or Large link above.
+To begin, click the Play Game link or button under the picture of the game at left.
 This opens the game in a pop-up window.

 Wait for the game to load, then click the "START" button on the game.